jshin83/data-structures-and-algorithms/hashtable/README.md

 Duplicate keys will update the value.
 Attempting to add null key or value will throw error.

-When storage capacity reaches or exheeds 75%, the table resizes and rehashes existing elements.
+When storage capacity reaches or exceeds 75%, the table resizes and rehashes existing elements.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->